sayanadhikari/PPDyn/docs/source/getting_started.rst

   print("Elapsed (after compilation) = %s"%(end - start)+" seconds")
   animate()

-Using GNU Make
+GNU Make build
 --------------
-Upon successful compilation, run the code using following command
+If you used GNU Make to build the project, upon successful compilation, run the code using following command

 .. code-block:: shell